destinmoulton/wp-plugins-api/README.md

-### Events Manager Rest API
+### Wordpress Plugin Rest APIs
-A REST API to access Events Manager data.
+Contains two rest API's for interacting with the Events Manager and the OIO Ad Manager plugins.

+Built using the [Slim Framework](https://www.slimframework.com/) and [NotORM](http://www.notorm.com/).

 ### Features
-Provides REST endpoints to perform event queries.
-Data is presented as JSON.
+Provides REST endpoints to interact with wordpress plugins via JSON.

 This API does not allow the creation/submission of events.

+### Creating Your Own Plugins
+You can create your own plugins and add them to the plugins/ folder.
+The only requirement is a 'routes.php' file.
+This will determine the accessible API URLs/endpoints.

 ### Configuration
 Rename or copy `app/config.template.php` to `app/config.php`.
 Alter the database configuration values to match your Wordpress installation.